 This is another nearly-heretical sounding piece of advice, but you cannot overlook your protein consumption.

-As male consumers, we're constantly marketed to with advice to consume more protein to gain more muscle and stay full throughout the day.
+As male consumers, we're constantly marketed to with advice to consume more protein to gain more muscle mass and stay full throughout the day.
 Most of this "advice" leaves us afraid to eat less protein for fear of losing all our "hard-earned muscle" to catabolism.

 However, sadly most of this protein-heavy diet advice is shelled out by supplement companies - people/websites who SELL protein for a living.